The following guide will help you set up a Ubiquiti Bullet as a WiFi base station, including best practices for surge protection, and cabling.

 Naturally choosing an antenna depends on the desired application, the most common consideration being the desired coverage area.
 Choosing a directional antenna over a non-directional (omnidirectional) antenna should be self explanatory - to provide a stronger signal in one direction by trading off for a weaker signal in other areas.
 However antenna gain isn't so obvious, and also an important consideration given Australia's strict maximum power limits (EIRP).
 If you've read some of our other antenna guides you'll know that an increase in gain (dBi) can only be achieved by focusing signal - in the case of an omnidirectional antenna signal is focused outwards horizontally, reducing signal power transmitted above and below the antenna.

 There's a common misconception that the 2.4GHz ISM band is "unlicensed" in Australia, where in reality the ACMA regulates it with a 'Class Licence" which basically states that anyone can operate on the band provided they stick within the conditions imposed by the ACMA such as obeying power limits.
 The maximum EIRP limit for 2.4GHz in Australia is 4000mW (36dBm).
-The real world implication of this is the Bullet M2 has a 600mW (~28dBm) output power so the maximum antenna size we can use is a 12dBi antenna (well, depends on cable losses).
+The real world implication of this is the Bullet M2 has a 600mW (~28dBm) output power so the maximum antenna size we can use is an 8dBi antenna (well, depends on cable losses).

 Like all of Ubiquiti's PoE powered equipment the Bullet has only a single Ethernet input.
 The waterproofing gland is slid over the cable, and then cable inserted in the base of the Bullet.
 Very simple.